Skip to Main Content Skip Table of Content

 1. No dependencies

-My website is built with Elementor (Affiliate) and it has its own Video Widget that supports YouTube, Vimeo, Dailymotion & Self-Hosted Video, and other amazing features like Lazy-loading, facade (“image overlay”) as Massimo Villa suggested.
+My website is built with Elementor and it has a video widget that supports YouTube, Vimeo, Dailymotion & Self-Hosted Video, and other features like Lazy-loading & facade (“image overlay”) as Massimo Villa suggested but the problems when you load the video widget it automatically add all the unnecessary scripts.

 Elementor Video widget settings